-Investment and risk always go hand in hand.
+Investment return yield and risk always go hand in hand.

 Oddly so, I found a fun fact.
 Any form of growing your wealth without any risk, the word that we always use is “SAVINGS” (be it your savings account or current account)

 In Malaysia, the highest risk-free rate return would be in the region of 4% per annum (p.a., as of the time of writing and subject to changes).
 Any Tom, Dick or Harry (or Ali, Muthu or Ah Hock in our case) is perfectly capable of achieving this return by just putting our money in the fixed deposit of a bank of your choice.